mktranstrum/eGAD/README.md

 * Collocation data is in a separate subdirectory, stored as .csv files, and was plotted with `GADExperiments.ipynb`.
 * Cluster expansion data is in the two files `CEdata-physicist-order.csv` and `CEdata-random-order.csv` in this directory, and was plotted with `GADExperiments.ipynb`.

-The remaining files are for the "adding points" experiment: `Legendre_leggauss400.npz` and `Legendre_random400.npz`.
+The remaining data files are for the "adding points" experiment: `Legendre_leggauss400.npz` and `Legendre_random400.npz`.
 These can be accessed (and were generated) using the jupyter notebook `AddingTrainingPoints.ipynb`.

+pdf plots of the data are included.